-Since our inception, our expenses have substantially exceeded our revenue, resulting in continuing losses and an accumulated deficit of \$276 million at March 31, 2019.
-For the year ended December 31, 2018 and the three months ended March 31, 2019, we incurred a net loss of \$11.9 million, and \$2.4 million, respectively.
+Since our inception, our expenses have substantially exceeded our revenue, resulting in continuing losses and an accumulated deficit of \$282 million at June 30, 2019.
+For the year ended December 31, 2018 and the six months ended June 30, 2019, we incurred a net loss of \$11.9 million, and \$8.3 million, respectively.
 We currently have no product revenue and do not expect to generate any product revenue for the foreseeable future.
 Because we are committed to continuing our product research, development, clinical trial and commercialization programs, we will continue to incur significant operating losses unless and until we complete the development of ThermoDox®, GEN-1 and other new product candidates and these product candidates have been clinically tested, approved by the United States Food and Drug Administration (FDA) and successfully marketed.
 The amount of future losses is uncertain.
-Our ability to achieve profitability, if ever, will depend on, among other things, us or our collaborators successfully developing product candidates, obtaining regulatory approvals to market and commercialize product candidates, manufacturing any approved products on commercially reasonable terms, establishing a sales and marketing organization or suitable third-party alternatives for any approved product and raising sufficient funds to finance business activities.
-If we or our collaborators are unable to develop and commercialize one or more of our product candidates or if sales revenue from any product candidate that receives approval is insufficient, we will not achieve profitability, which could have a material adverse effect on our business, financial condition, results of operations and prospects.
+Our ability to achieve profitability, if ever, will depend on, among other things, us or our collaborators successfully developing product candidates, obtaining regulatory approvals to market and commercialize product candidates, manufacturing any approved products on commercially reasonable terms, establishing a sales and marketing organization or suitable third-party alternatives for any approved product candidates or if sales revenue from any product candidate that receives approval is insufficient, we will not achieve profitability, which could have a material adverse effect on our business, financial condition, results of operations and prospects.